BerniHiros/BernieHirosIT1025/Lab5/readme.md

 A public key is needed for a wide distrubution.
 Larger amounts of data can be encrypted quickly.
 Allowing the cipher text to reach multiple users.
 Whom have the private key to decrypt.

 #### Cryptography
+Monoalphabetic substitution = Ceasar cipher – uses only one letter shift (a certain number).
+Although lasting almost 300 years – this method is easy to break today with a computer.

+Polyalphabetic substitution - The Vigenere Cipher –Two or more (poly) alphabets.
+Uses of a shift word (especially a long one) that is changed often makes this code harder to break.

+The Polyalphabetic exploration tool was like the Ceasar cipher in the initial decryption.
+Use of the shift word made the code much harder by flattening the letter distribution.

+Frequency Fingerprint is easier to explain after using all the explorations above.
+A flat distribution of letters makes it harder for the attacker to break the code.
+Adding the shift word, the letters are more distributed.